Skip to main content Skip to main navigation

 • More compliance and legal requirements

-• Powers are restricted to the trust deed
+• Powers are restricted to the trust deed4.
+Company

 Do I need an ABN or an ACN?

-Once you have decided on a business structure, you’ll need to think about the registrations and applications required.
-Here’s an overview plus a reminder of what those acronyms stand for.
+Once you’ve decided on a business structure, you'll need to think about the registrations and applications required.
+Here's an overview plus a reminder of what those acronyms stand for.

-If you are in business, you should apply for an Australian Business Number (ABN).
-It is a unique number assigned by the Australian Tax Office (ATO) to all business types including sole trader and partnership.
+If you’re in business, you should apply for an Australian business number (ABN).
+It’s a unique number assigned by the Australian Taxation Office (ATO) to all business types including sole trader and partnership.

-If you’re required to be registered for GST (see below) you must have an ABN.
-But even if you don’t charge GST, you should still feature an ABN on purchase orders and invoices – otherwise those paying you may be obliged to withhold tax at the highest marginal rate.
+If you're required to be registered for GST (see next section) you must have an ABN.
+But even if you don't charge GST, you should still feature an ABN on purchase orders and invoices – otherwise those paying you may be obliged to withhold tax at the highest marginal rate.

-How should I make the final decision on business structure?
+How should I make the final decision on my business structure?

 Each business structure becomes more complex as you move through the list above, particularly trusts.
 There are different tax concessions and reporting issues, which will vary by structure, by state and by industry.
 And they keep changing.

-If you’re unsure or undecided, your accountant and financial adviser will be able to explain which structure is the most suitable for you – and help you manage the issues for each one.
+If you're unsure or undecided, your accountant or financial adviser will be able to explain which structure is the most suitable for you – and help you manage the issues for each one.

 Read more